thams/trackalong/README.md

 Features TODO
 =============
-* Make reports show in feet, not meters.
 * Tweets have a link to Google Maps or the Delorme page.
 * Show takeoffs and landings in terms of nearest airport or city, distance thereof
 * Make airbrake optional